Redawt/f4-frost-guide/intro.md

 key: page-intro
 sidebar:
   nav: docs-en
-aside:
-  toc: true

 ---

 This guide is still WIP, but it is functional.
-It contains some TODOs, some spelling erros, the usual.
+It contains some //TODOs, some spelling erros, the usual.
 This will be fixed soon, don't worry :D
 {:.info}

 ## Overview
-Welcome to {{ site.title }}, a fully modular Fallout 4 FROST modding guide!
+Welcome to **{{ site.title }}**{: .hili}, a fully modular Fallout 4 FROST modding guide!
-This website shows you how you make a proper FROST load order.
+The goal of this website if to teach you how to make a proper load order for FROST.
 You can pick one of two guides, one shows you how to make a proper Fallout 4 setup and Frost setup, the other one just shows you the mods that you absolutely need to play FROST in 2022.
 Everything that is mentioned in this guide is free to install and doesn't cost anything (with the obvious exception of Fallout 4).

 ## Read this!
 * Everything in this guide is written down for a reason. **Read everything carefully**{: .hili}
 * You can **NOT** skip any paragraphs/instructions and expect your game to function as it should.
-* Everything is in a **chronological order**{: .hili}.
-Don't skip around in the different sections, it will only confuse you!
+* Most things are in a **chronological order**{: .hili}.
-* You should install the all the mods in the chronological order of this guide
+* Don't switch randomly around between different sections when following this guide.
-* This guide assumes that you have basic knowledge about using a computer
+* The guides assume that you have basic knowledge about using a computer and some very rudimentary modding experience
 * Help is always available at the [FROST Discord Server](https://discord.com/invite/BaKsm7Fn4A)
 * Even if you are an experienced mod user already, it is still recommended that you read everything carefully.

 ## About the Guide(s)
-I have two guides for you, the Recommended Guide and the Basic Guide. **Choose one!**
+I have two guides for you, the **Recommended Guide**{: .hili} and the **Basic Guide**{: .hili}.
-Both are centered around MO2.
-Why not Vortex?
-You can find an answer to that question in the FAQ section.
+**Choose one!**
 Both guides are made with customisation in mind, which means that after you finished installing everything, the load order sections of the guide tell you where you can put additional mods into your load order.
 Additional mod recommendations will also be given, together with some information about which mods are compatible with FROST and which are not.

 ### 1. Recommended Guide
-The Recommended Guide will carefully walk you through how to install all the mods you will need for a perfectly stable and content-rich, and most importanly, enjoyable experience.
+The Recommended Guide will carefully walk you through how to:
-* Certain mods in the guide are optional, but most of them can not be skipped!
+* install Fallout 4 and set it up for modding it,
+* install Mod Organizer 2 (MO2) as a mod manager,
+  * Why not Vortex?
+An answer can be found [here](./faq.html#why-are-there-only-instructions-for-mo2-but-not-vortex),
+* sort your load order and where you can put additional mods into your load order,
+* install all necessary bug fixes and stability that are absoolutely needed in EVERY Fallout 4 mod setup,
+* install all needed FROST mods,
+* install some additional FROST mods,
+* install some cool additional mods.

-* The guide is highly accessible for everyone, no matter your modding experience
+This guide is recommended for people who
-* The guide will give you a modern, stable and advanced mod setup
+* want to make a modern Fallout 4 setup which is centered around FROST,
+* who need a little bit of handholding,
+* **who don't have much modding experience**{: .hili}.

+Although this guide is will carefully show and explain a lot of things, it is recommended that you have at least a tiny amount of modding experience.
+I will link helpful guides and videos whenever I can to help people that are completely new to modding.

 ### 2. Basic Guide
-This guide shows you the most **basic and bare-bones setup**{: .hili} that you can have for FROST.
+This guide shows you the most **basic and bare-bones setup**{: .hili} that you must have for playing FROST.
 It doesn't get any smaller then that.
-It only focuses on the must-use/must-have mods for FROST in order to get all of the main content of the current official Frost Development team, including the most important bug fixes and performance improvements for FROST.
+It only focuses on the must-use/must-have mods for FROST.
+It also tells you how to sort your load order and where to put additional mods.

-It is recommended to have at least some modding knowledge if you want to use this guide, as this guide doesn't tell you how to install the game or your mod manager.
-This guide does not contain general bugfixes for Fallout 4.
+This guide is recommended for people who
+* just want to try out FROST,
+* are too lazy to make a more advanced mod setup,
+* or for people who are experienced enough in modding Bethesda games and just need information about what you obsolutely need to play FROST

 ### About the mods
 * Optional mods are flagged with **\*O**{: .hili} in their title.